 There are several ongoing safety monitoring systems that look for possible side effects or adverse reactions from the vaccine.
 In fact, the COVID-19 vaccines are currently the most intensely monitored vaccines in U.S. history.

-The CDC continues to recommend that all those 5 year old and up get the vaccine as the risk of developing this adverse reaction is much smaller than the risk of contracting COVID-19.
+The CDC continues to recommend that all those 6 months old and up get the vaccine as the risk of developing any adverse reaction is much smaller than the risk of contracting COVID-19.
 Vaccine side effects for children are mild.
 The most common one is a sore arm.

 What to consider